John Schehr: Crisis years

 In 1930 John Schehr took over the job of regional party secretary ("Polleiter") with the Hanover-based regional leadership team ("Bezirksleitung") for the Lower Saxony region in succession to Willi Bohn, whom the national party leadership had decided (at very short notice) should be sent to the International Lenin School in Moscow for two years of party training.
 His slow but steady progression through the party ranks meant that he was beginning to emerge from behind Thälmann's shadow.
 Meanwhile, a return to widespread economic austerity, as Germany worked through the savage backwash from the Great Depression, was creating a surge across Germany in support for the Communist Party.
 This was accompanied by increasing political polarisation leading, after 1932, to deadlock in the Reichstag (national parliament) whereby coalition with on or other of the two populist parties, the National Socialists and the Communists was mathematically necessary for the more moderate parties to coalesce to form a majority coalition, but both extremist parties were unacceptable coalition parties either for the moderate parties or form each other.
-It was in the resulting context of intensifying crisis that in April 1932 John Schehr was elected to membership of the Prussian Landtag (regional parliament) in Berlin.
+It was in the resulting context of intensifying crisis that in April 1932 Schehr was elected a member of the Prussian Landtag (regional parliament), representing South Hanover–Braunschweig.
 Three months later, in July 1932, he was elected to the Reichstag.
 (His Landtag seat was taken over by his party comrade August Tünnermann.)